Vigneshkumar-D/admitkard-otp-verification/README.md

-# Admitkard OTP Verification App
+# AdmitKard OTP Verification App

 This project is a mobile number verification application designed to verify user-provided mobile numbers via OTP (One-Time Password).
 It consists of two screens: the Mobile Number Screen (Screen 1) and the OTP Verification Screen (Screen 2).
 Success Screen (Screen 3) upon successful verification.